V-SOUMYA/ML4SCI/Tak 1/task1.md

 Total parameters: **3,765,955**

-**Cell 6: Training**
-Runs 30 epochs.
-Each epoch does three things:
-1. Feeds a batch of images into the autoencoder
-2. Computes how different the reconstruction is from the original using MSE loss
-3. Updates model weights to reduce that error

-Then checks the same on validation data without updating anything.
-Prints loss every 5 epochs.
+Training runs for 30 epochs.
+Each epoch feeds batches into the model, computes MSE loss between the reconstruction and the original, and updates the weights.
+The same is done on validation data without updating anything.
+Loss is printed every 5 epochs.

-**Cell 7: Loss curve**
-Plots train and val loss over 30 epochs.
-Both lines should drop and flatten.
-That means the model converged.

-**Cell 8: Side by side comparison**
-Takes a batch from the test set, runs it through the model, and plots original vs reconstructed.
-Left 3 columns are the originals.
-Right 3 columns are what the model rebuilt.
+After training, a batch from the test set is run through the model and plotted as a side by side comparison.
+Left 3 columns are the originals, right 3 are the reconstructions.

-**Cell 9: Metrics**
-Computes 3 numbers across the test set to measure how good the reconstruction is:
+Three metrics are then computed on the full test set:
 - **MSE**: average pixel error.
 Lower is better.
 - **PSNR**: signal quality in decibels.
 Higher is better.
 Above 40 dB is excellent.
-- **SSIM**: how similar the structure looks, from 0 to 1.
+- **SSIM**: structural similarity from 0 to 1.
 Above 0.95 is very good.

-**Cell 10: Save**
-Saves the trained model weights to Google Drive so nothing is lost if Colab disconnects.
+Finally, the trained model weights are saved to Google Drive.

 ---